nevingeorge/ALMA/README.md

 In Mod2_MA.java, change the file name in the initialize function to the name of the intended input file.

+# Algorithm for Learning Strongly Unambiguous Büchi Automata (SUBA)
+SUBA.java takes as input a SUBA and converts it into an equivalent UFA.
+The resulting UFA is then converted into an equivalent mod-2-MA and learned using Mod2_MA.java.

+### Format of Input File
+The input file is a text document containing the specifications of a SUBA of the form (Q, Σ, Q_in, ∆, F).
+The file must have the following format (no line separation, characters are space separated, and lines beginning with // are ignored):

+Line 1: number of states (Q)

+Line 2: alphabet size

+Line 3: characters in the alphabet

+Line 4: initial states (Q_in)

+Line 5: final states (F)

+Lines 6-end: transitions - each line has the form q_i a q_j, where q_i,q_j∈ and a is a letter in the alphabet.

+Example input files can be found in the GitHub repository.

+In SUBA.java, change the file name in the SUBAtoUFA function to the name of the intended input file.

 ### Author: Nevin George

 ### Advisor: Dana Angluin